calmmage/botspot/dev/workalong_queue_manager/spec.md

 - **Demo Bot**: Send any message; it's auto-added to the queue.
 Reply with "next" to pull the next item.
 - **Useful Bot**: **Task Queue Bot** - Auto-queues messages or tasks, processes them in order or randomly, and integrates with other components (e.g., LLM parsing).

+Important: for example bot, look how other bots are implemented.
+Use botspot features by enabling them with env vars.
+Use base_bot as foundation.

 ## Developer Notes

 1) there is already an implementation - will do a second iteration now